Hendrix-CS/csci151/labs/cake.md

     `GoadrichYorgey2.java`, and so forth.
 -   To earn an "A", at least one strategy must use an array.

-To run a simulation with your strategies, execute the `Simulator` class.
+Be sure to regularly run simulations with your strategies, by executing the `Simulator` class, to check on your syntax and semantics as well as performance.

 ## Evaluation